miskiat/TYPESCRIPTT/readme.md

 Episode One:
 A.Started with the directives below:

-i-mkdir -ts-basics
+i.mkdir -ts-basics
-ii-code ts-basics
+ii.code ts-basics
-iii-Created a project using
+iii.Created a project using
-iv-(yarn init -y) for package.json file.
+iv.(yarn init -y) for package.json file.
-v-yarn add typescript vi-D(for typescript compiller) vii-yarn add ts-node -D viii-Then initalize a typescript config file(npx tsc --init) ix-npx ts-node basics.ts(allows to know the outcome of our codes)
+v.yarn add typescript vi-D(for typescript compiller)
+vii.yarn add ts-node -D
+viii.Then initalize a typescript config file(npx tsc --init) ix.npx ts-node basics.ts(allows to know the outcome of our codes)

 Episode Two